 BA students in Philosophy, who have successfully completed their first year, and who have also completed at least 10 EC’s of the mandatory components of their second year, including: Political Philosophy.

 Pre-master’s students in Philosophy who are in possession of an admission statement, and for whom this course is part of their programme.

 Capitalism dominates the modern world.
 Is this a good thing?
 Is there any alternative?
-This course investigates key philosophical arguments about capitalism by classic authors such as Rousseau, Adam Smith, Marx, Schumpeter, and Keynes as well as more contemporary writers like Fred Hirsch, G.A.
+This course investigates key philosophical arguments for, against, and beyond capitalism by classic authors such as Epicurus, Rousseau, Adam Smith, Marx, Schumpeter, and Keynes as well as more contemporary writers like Milton Friedman, Fred Hirsch, G.A.
 Cohen, Philip van Parijs, and David Graeber.

 Students who successfully complete the course will have a good understanding of: